What Is Refractive Lens Exchange?

 At Young H. Choi, M.D.
 Eye Surgery Center, we offer the following artificial lenses:

-During your initial visit near Birmingham, AL, Dr. Choi will make a recommendation on which IOL will best suit your visual needs and personal preferences.
-We are proud to offer such a wide selection of IOLs to meet the diverse needs of our clients.
-Our overall goal is to provide safe, effective care to those who wish to achieve long-term improvements to their vision.
+During your initial visit to our center near Birmingham, AL, Dr. Choi will make a recommendation on which IOL option will best suit your visual needs and personal preferences.
+We are proud to offer a wide selection of IOLs to meet the diverse needs of our clients.
+Our overall goal is to provide safe, effective care to those wishing to achieve long-term improvements to their vision.
 To learn more about these premium IOLs, please visit our refractive cataract surgery page.

-Refractive lens exchange is a perfect option for men or women who are not candidates for standard laser surgery like LASIK and would still like to strengthen their vision.
+Refractive lens exchange surgery is a great option for men or women who are not candidates for standard laser vision correction surgery like LASIK but would still like to strengthen their vision.
 With RLE, you can get back to living your life without relying on visual aids.
 Refractive lens exchange also eliminates the possibility of developing cataracts since the natural eye lens is removed.
-Best of all, these benefits should last for the lifetime of the patient.
+Best of all, these benefits should last a lifetime.

-Other clear advantages of this advanced procedure include:
+Other substantive advantages of this advanced procedure include:

 who is a CANDIDATE for rle?